 If you’re drunk in a public place, there are three offences you can be arrested and charged with under the Act.

-- drunk and behaving in a riotous or disorderly manner (drunk and acting in a way that makes a member of the public fear a breach of the peace is likely; it’s also a more serious version of the disorderly offence above, used if the police think your behaviour is severe).
+- Drunk and behaving in a riotous or disorderly manner – drunk and acting in a way that makes a member of the public fear a breach of the peace is likely.
+It’s also a more serious version of the disorderly offence and is used if the police think your behaviour is severe.

 If you’re convicted of one of these offences, you’ll incur a penalty:

-- drunk and disorderly – first offence: a maximum of 20 penalty unit or 3 days in prison; second or subsequent offence: 20 penalty units or 1 month in prison
+- Drunk and disorderly – first offence (a maximum of 20 penalty units or 3 days in prison).
+Second or subsequent offence (20 penalty units or 1 month in prison).

 A penalty unit is how a fine is calculated.
 The amount of one penalty unit is indexed and increases each year on 1 July.
-Until 30 June 2018, one penalty unit is $158.57.
+Currently, one penalty unit is $165.22.
 Victoria Legal Aid has more information about current penalty unit rates.

 Violence trouble spots

-Under the Liquor Control Reform Act 1998 , certain areas that have been shown to have a greater tendency for alcohol related violence and antisocial behaviour can be classified as ‘designated areas’.
+Under the Liquor Control Reform Act 1998, certain areas shown to have a greater tendency for alcohol related violence and antisocial behaviour can be classified as ‘designated areas’.
 Such a determination is made by the Victorian Commission for Gambling and Liquor Regulation (VCGLR) in consultation with the Chief Commissioner of Police.

 Once a place has been classified as a designated area, Victoria Police has the power to ban people from that area for up to 72 hours, or up to 12 months for repeat offenders (for offences including drunkenness, physical assault, destroying or damaging property and failure to leave licensed premises).

-There are three ways in which a problem customer can be denied access to a licensed premises:
+There are three ways a problem customer can be denied access to a licensed premises:

-- banning entry under a liquor accord – licensees can also join a ‘liquor accord agreement’.
-(This might, for example, include licensees in a local community area.)
-Members of a liquor accord can ban a troublesome person from the premises of participating members of the accord
+- Banning entry under a liquor accord – licensees can also join a ‘liquor accord agreement’.
+(Such as licensees in a local community area.)
+Members of a liquor accord can ban a troublesome person from the premises of participating members.